 If you want to cofigure more than one external store, change the configuration in <ExternalAPIStore> and add it to the external-api-stores.xml.

 For example if we have three API Stores one is super tenant and other two are tenant stores, we can configure these three external stores as below.

-In a multitenant environment, each tenant can publish to different external Stores by changing the above file in their tenant space.
-For more information on how APIs appear and are available for subscription in a multitenant environment, see API visibility and subscription.
+In a multi-tenant environment, each tenant can publish to different external Stores by changing the above file in their tenant space.
+For more information on how APIs appear and are available for subscription in a multi-tenant environment, see API visibility and subscription.
 Note that publishing to an external Store only means that the API is advertised there.
-To subscribe, you must always register and log in to the original publisher's tenant Store.
+To subscribe, you must always register and sign in to the original publisher's tenant Store.